318 East Garfield Avenue, Marion WI 54950

 Office Manager-Sheri Fuhrman

-Trinity Lutheran Church was organized August 1st, 1883 by twelve charter members.
+Trinity Lutheran Church was organized on August 1st, 1883, by twelve charter members.
 It was incorporated in 1884.
 Services were held in a log church and in 1905 the log church was taken down.
 The Corner Stone was laid in 1905.

 In 1927, it was built at 318 East Garfield Avenue in Marion and was dedicated in 1928.
 The church was 54′ x 102′ with a German Gothic architecture at a cost of approximately $70,000.
-The Reuter pipe organ was purchased by the Ladies AId for a cost of $5,390 plus freight of $132.
-The stained glass windows were gifts to the congregation by its members.
-The Ladies Aid also purchased the stained glass window in the balcony for a cost of approximately $6,000.
+The Reuter pipe organ was purchased by Ladies Aid for a cost of $5,390 plus freight of $132.
+The stained-glass windows were gifts to the congregation by its members.
+Ladies Aid also purchased the stained-glass window in the balcony for a cost of approximately $6,000.

 In 1947 Trinity Lutheran Church merged with St. John’s Lutheran Church.
 Since Trinity merged with St. John’s in 1947, its cemetery has become the church’s cemetery.